-This easy Wasabi Asian Tuna Salad is ready in minutes, and packed with flavor.
+This easy Healthy Tuna Salad with Wasabi is filled ready in minutes, and packed with flavor.
 This salad is perfect all by itself, piled into sandwiches, or scooped onto crackers.

 I’ve got a story– a tuna story.
 Are you ready?
 It’s exciting!
 It has problem solving, excitement, and there’s even a lesson learned.
 Last summer, the husband and I went on a hiking, camping, glamping, road trip ‘experience.’

 Before we left, I started planning, and I had a problem.
 A food problem, to be precise.
 What, exactly, does one eat when you’re in a car, with no refrigeration or cooler, no microwave, no stovetop.
 If peanut butter pops into your head– I agree– but not for three weeks!
 My solution was tuna.
 Actually, it was this Wasabi Asian Tuna Salad.

 Of course, I realized that I wouldn’t want to eat tuna every day, but unfortunately I underestimated how quickly I would get tired of BOTH tuna and peanut butter.
 That’s why you’re reading this recipe in March, over seven months after my trip ended.